-Julia Lever is the Founder of CHASE and now Vice President of Shooting Star Chase.
+Julia Lever is the Founder of CHASE.
 Julia set up the charity in 1991 after reading an article in a national newspaper about a hospice in Birmingham.
 After contacting the hospice and arranging a visit, Julia was determined to start a children’s hospice in the South East.

 Vice President Michael More-Molyneux has been involved in the charity since the very beginning.
 As owners of the Loseley Estate, the More-Molyneux family generously made their land available for the build of Christopher’s hospice, which is named in memory of their son Christopher.

 Vice President Tim Oliver, has donated a significant amount of his time to the charity over the last 15 years.
 He was a member of the Board of Trustees from 2004 to 2014, including Chair of Trustees of The Shooting Star Children’s Hospice.